intel/yask/README.md

 ## Backward-compatibility notices, including changes in default behavior
 ### Version 3

-* Version 3.00.00 implemented a unification of the old (v2) internal DSL with the YASK compiler API.
+* Version 3.00.00 implemented a unification of the old (v1 and v2) internal
+DSL that used undocumented types such as `SolutionBase` and `GridValue` and undocumented macros such as `MAKE_GRID` with the newer documented YASK compiler API.
 Canonical v2 DSL code should still work using the `Soln.hpp` backward-compatibility header file.
 To convert v2 DSL code to v3 format, use the `./utils/bin/convert_v2_stencil.pl` utility.
-All references to the term "grid" has been changed to "var"; backward-compatibility APIs should maintain functionality of v2 DSL and kernel code.
-DSL and kernel code and any local output-parsing scripts that has used any undocumented files, data, or types may have to be updated.
+Also, for both the compiler and kernel APIs, all uses of the term "grid" were changed to "var".
+(Historically, early versions of YASK allowed only variables whose elements were points on the domain grid, so the terms were essentially interchangeable.
+Later, variables became more flexible.
+They could be defined with a subset of the domain dimensions, include non-domain or "miscellaneous" indices, or even be simple scalar values, so the term "grid" to describe any variable became inaccurate.
+This change addresses that contradiction.)
+Again, backward-compatibility features in the API should maintain functionality of v2 DSL and kernel code.
+However, old DSL and kernel code or user-written output-parsing scripts that use any undocumented files, data, or types may have to be updated.

 ### Version 2
 * Version 2.22.00 changed the heuristic to determine vector-folding sizes when some